 CRITICS: (1996) Recent immigrants, brothers and restaurant partners Primo and Secondo plunge themselves into preparation for the restaurant's "big visit" by famous Italian singer Louis Prima, spending their entire savings on food and inviting people (including a newspaper reporter) to join them in a magnificent Italian feast.

 If you're a serious Italy lover and haven't seen this movie yet, please do yourself a favor and rent it tonight!
-This cult classic gives you a good education on 1) traditional Italian food, and 2) the intense passion Italians have for their food...food as love... whether you're making it or eating it.
+This cult classic gives a delicious education on 1) traditional Italian food, and 2) the intense passion Italians have for their food...food as love... whether you're making it or eating it.
 It's a heartwarming story, and the food alone will make you book your next trip, I promise!

 CRITICS: (2012) Set in the romantic city of Rome.
 The intertwining stories of a worker who wakes up to find himself a celebrity, an architect who takes a trip back to the street he lived on as a student, a young couple on their honeymoon, and a frustrated opera director who has a talent for discovering talented singers.